Egypt Fast Facts

 June 4, 2013 - An Egyptian court sentences 43 NGO workers to jail.
 The court sentences 27 NGO workers in absentia to five-year sentences; 11 to one-year suspended jail sentences; and five others to two-year sentences that are not suspended, according to state-run newspaper Al Ahram.

-June 30, 2013 - On the first anniversary of President Morsy's election win there are protests in Tahrir Square, and around Egypt, demanding his ouster.
+June 30, 2013 - On the first anniversary of Morsy's election win there are protests in Tahrir Square and around Egypt, demanding his ouster.
 The US Embassy in Cairo is closed and the Obama administration urges Morsy to hold early elections.

 July 1, 2013 - The Egyptian military tells the country's civilian government it has 48 hours, until the evening of July 3, 2013, to "meet the demands of the people" or it will step in to restore order.
 The ultimatum is not considered the declaration of a coup.